vendia/examples/features/share/access-controls/data-access-controls/README.md

 ## Summary
 In this example you:

-* Learned more about Vendia Share Data Access Controls
+* Learned more about Vendia Share Data Access Controls, including their composition, function, and purpose
 * Used the Share CLI to create a Uni with two nodes, allowing ACLs to distinguish access rights between the two nodes
 * Used a Node.js GraphQL client to create, read, and edit data, as allowed by the ACLs in place